This information is not current and is being provided for reference purposes only

-This Informational Publication has been superseded by IP 92(3.4)
+This publication has been superseded by IP 92(3.4)

 INTRODUCTION: This publication is intended as a general guide to Connecticut taxes on individuals.
 While it does not answer every question about Connecticut taxes, it will provide answers to some of the most common inquiries.